 No Computed Data (NCD) criterion (Section 2.3.4.3): (…) “any height reading label NCD during the RF power ON period”.

 The breakpoints are defined for testing at specific frequencies outside the RA frequency range of operation as well as frequencies within the RA band.
 The breakpoint covers in-band interference from unwanted and/or spurious emissions, as well as the out-of-band fundamental interference caused by signals within the frequency band 3 700-3 980 MHz.

-The provided breakpoints for each RA model can be converted to an Interference Tolerance Threshold (ITT) to provide the closest possible comparison to the protection criteriaindicated in Rec.
-ITU-R M.2059.
+[The provided breakpoints for each RA model can be converted to an Interference Tolerance Threshold (ITT) to provide the closest possible comparison to the RDRx, RFORxf0, and FARx.
 To convert the breakpoints in the AVSI Reports Equation A1-6 is used.

-ITT=BP-BTIf-EEf-U&Tf
+ITT=BP-BTIf-EEf-U&Tf+Lc

 Equation A1-6